-SENCO:
+SENDCO:

-- To ensure there is a 'whole centre' approach to access arrangements it is therefore the responsibility of the head of centre, members of the senior leadership team and the specialist assessor(s)/SENCO and Learning Support Manager within the centre to familiarise themselves with the entire contents of the latest JCQ guidance. - The SENCO, fully supported by teaching staff and members of the senior leadership team, must lead on the access arrangements process within his/her centre. - Teaching staff and members of the senior leadership team must support the SENCO in determining and implementing appropriate access arrangements. - Complete and sign Form 8s individually.
+- To ensure there is a 'whole centre' approach to access arrangements it is therefore the responsibility of the head of centre, members of the senior leadership team and the specialist assessor(s)/SENDCO and Learning Support Manager within the centre to familiarise themselves with the entire contents of the latest JCQ guidance. - The SENDCO, fully supported by teaching staff and members of the senior leadership team, must lead on the access arrangements process within his/her centre.

-• Complete notes on centre-headed paper and sign centre delegated arrangements.
+- Teaching staff and members of the senior leadership team must support the SENDCO in determining and implementing appropriate access arrangements. - Complete Part 1 and sign Form 8s. - Complete notes on centre-headed paper and sign centre delegated arrangements.